 Inclusion in numerous national publications and exhibitions has led to wide-spread recognition for Ruth.
 You may have seen her work profiled on Oregon Public Broadcasting’s “Oregon Art Beat.”
 Most recently Acrylic Artist Magazine ran a 10-page feature article in their Spring 2016 issue.

 You can find Ruth’s work in Portland at the Portland Art Museum’s Rental Sales Gallery Freed Gallery in Lincoln City, OR and Earthworks Gallery in Yachats, OR.
-She is a gifted instructor and has juried several national, local and state exhibitions.
-She enjoys sharing the creative process in the classroom and watching lightbulbs come on in her students’ eyes.
+She is a gifted instructor and has juried national, local and state exhibitions.
+Ruth enjoys sharing the creative process in the classroom and watching lightbulbs come on in her students’ eyes.
 Read their comments about Ruth’s classes on her ‘Workshops’ page.
 Ruth and her husband Marc, both fourth generation Oregonians, maintain a small farm and studio in rural Oregon City.

 In the words of Ruth’s Students: